Here’s how to create an end-of-year marketing report that provides maximum impact

 - Tips to create a comprehensive EOY marketing report

-The last month of 2020 is here, and it’s time to recap: Did you reach your marketing goals?
+When the year’s over, it’s time to recap: Did you reach your marketing goals?
 Did marketing ROI improve?
 How did the newest strategies, experiments or change-ups pan out?
 While you may think you’ve got a full picture of how the year’s efforts went, you could be lacking important insights.

 That’s where the annual marketing report comes in.
 This report isn’t just a reflection of how well (or not-so well) your campaigns and initiatives performed against your goals.
 It can also become an important part of the goal-setting process for the year to come.